TerryZ/v-dialogs/README.md

 > A simple and powerful dialog, dialog type including Modal, Alert, Mask and Toast, based on Vue2.x

+### The Dialog Icon

+the icons in alert dialog used are made by [Elegant Themes](http://www.elegantthemes.com/blog/freebie-of-the-week/beautiful-flat-icons-for-free)

+and control icon, toast icon used are come from [IconFont](http://www.iconfont.cn)

 ## Install

 ``` bash